 the tyres in good condition, are they retreads, when were they made,

 what is the condition of the spare wheel, is there blue smoke in the

-exhaust, can you get the seller to reduce the purchase price, or
+exhaust, what does the engine sound like, can you get the seller to reduce the purchase price, or

 replace the tyres,

 Do not make any hasty decisions, if any of the above are causing you to have second thoughts it's probably for a good reason, if it seems too good to be true, it probably is, it's a good idea to get a second opinion a person with good experience and specialist knowledge could save you making a serious mistake.

 This is not something that one does very often, so here are a few tips and tricks to help you get a better deal.

 Always wait till close to the end of the month when the salesman is desperate to improve his sales and meet his target, this can make a big difference to the final outcome of your negotiations.

 When you walk into the saleroom surrounded by all those shiny new models you will be treated like royalty if they think they can persuade you to buy so foster that belief by making suitable comments such as "I do like this one" or"I love this colour" etc.

 You can spend a long time talking about the price when car-buying and you will probably have to put up with the salesman going and talking to his manager several times but eventually they will come up with a figure that may or may not be acceptable to you, do not commit at this point.